What really is the Syphilis Blood Test at home Ascot Detection Kit?

 Billie (London)

-When Billie got a call from a friend he’d had a threeway with, he was advised to go and get treated.
+The events are that when Billie got a call from a friend he had a threesome sex session with, he was advised to go and get tested and treated.

-A few weeks ago, I went on a three-way trip with a friend, Carlos, and his partner.
-He called me to say he was positive.
+And a few weeks ago, Billie went on another three-way trip with another friend, Carlos, and his partner.
+They also called me to say they were positive.
 He’d been for his regular HIV appointment and had asked the doctor to look at a sore on his penis.

-The doctor said she was pretty sure it was syphilis, took some tests, and started him on treatment straight away.
-When Carlos called me from the clinic to tell me, he said the doctor advised me to come in to be checked.
+The doctor said she was pretty sure that the infection was syphilis.
+And she took some more tests, and started him on the right treatment straight away anyway just to be safe.
+So when Carlos called me from the clinic to tell me, and he said the doctor advised me to come in to be checked.
 Just to be sure.
+I already knew the situation.

 The treatment

-Carlos mentioned that the treatment he’d just had was uncomfortable.
-But I wasn’t ready for what waited for me at the clinic!
-The doctor took a checkup and then advised me to get treated anyway before waiting for the results to return.
+Carlos also mentioned that the treatment he’d just had was not mnice for him.
+But still, I wasn’t ready for what waited for me at the clinic!
+The STD doctor took a sample and then advised me to get treated right away anyway.
+And before waiting for the results to return too.
+It was all very fast.

-Because I was going away for work later that month, I decided to have the treatment.
-The nurse asked me to take my trousers down and get on the couch.
+Also as I was going away for work later that month, I decided to go ahead with the suggestion and to have the treatment quickly.
+So the nurse asked me to take my trousers down and get on the couch.
 The poor nurse!
-I’ve never sworn so much during a medical appointment!
-Just as I got off the couch and started buttoning up my jeans, the nurse told me to get back on the couch because there was another injection to do.
+I’ve never sworn so much during any STD appointment!
+Just as I got off the couch and started buttoning up my jeans, the nurse told me to get back on the couch because there was another injection to do to me.

 A week later, I got a call to say that the syphilis blood exam had come back negative.
 I don’t regret being treated.
 I know if I’d waited and it had developed, the treatment would have involved more injections.